bkrn/prolamb/README.md

 ### Writing a Handler

 Your handler should have three arguments.
 The first two, event, and context, are grounded and give you the inputs to your call.
-The last, Response, is the text you want your function to respond with.
+The last, Response, is bound to the the text type you want your function to respond with by your handler predicate.

 #### Event Argument

-The JSON event trigger processed using http/json so that the format is as specified here https://www.swi-prolog.org/pldoc/man?section=jsonsupport - the actual schema of the JSON depends on the almbda integration.
+The JSON event trigger processed using http/json so that the format is as specified here https://www.swi-prolog.org/pldoc/man?section=jsonsupport - the actual schema of the JSON depends on the lambda integration. but it will always be `json(_)`

 #### Context Argument